pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -r, --role <role name>          Filter by the role name provided.
 Each returned instance (or instance name) should
-                                      refer to the target instance through a property with aname that matches the value of this parameter.
+                                      refer to the target instance through a property with a name that matches the value of this parameter.
 Optional.
       -q, --include-qualifiers        If set, requests server to include qualifiers in the returned instances.
 This